Fox TV renews animated series 'The Simpsons' for 26th season

-LOS ANGELES (Reuters) - America’s leading animated dysfunctional family “The Simpsons” will be continuing their antics for a 26th season, the Fox broadcast network said on Friday, cementing the show’s status as the longest-running animated series in U.S. television history.
+LOS ANGELES, Oct 4 (Reuters) - America’s leading animated dysfunctional family “The Simpsons” will be continuing their antics for a 26th season, the Fox broadcast network said on Friday, cementing the show’s status as the longest-running animated series in U.S. television history.

 “The Simpsons,” now in its 25th season, is a staple at Fox television, as its leading family - Homer, Marge, Bart, Lisa and Maggie - have become globally recognized figures of popular culture.
 The show is also the longest-running sitcom and primetime scripted series in U.S. history.